Ecdosis/Psef/README.md

 the original javascript just replace .fetch with .get.

 All functionality provided by the original server code is replaced by equivalent functionality in Javascript.
-So the services only provide get and set functions.
+So the services in an ecdosis website only provide get and set functions.
 Since a Psef archive is read-only, no setting is required.
-This is only possible because Psef archives use Ecdosis services exclusively.
-The services are written to enable this kind of archiving of the GUI functionality.
+This simplifaction is only possible because Psef archives use Ecdosis services exclusively, which are written for this purpose.
 As a result Psef *will not work* with arbitrary websites.
+External resources are also saved within the archive and "frozen" in the state they were in when downloaded.

 ### Reading Psef archives

-External resources are also saved within the archive and "frozen" in the state they were in when downloaded.
-Hence to view a Psef archive all that one needs is to decompress it, then open the index.html file at the root (corresponding to the home directory contents) in a modern web-browser.
+To view a Psef archive all that one needs is to decompress it, then open the index.html file at the root (corresponding to the home directory contents) in a modern web-browser.
 All links work because they have been replaced with equivalent links to files within the archive.

 ### Interoperability